Poojasri-Kandaswamy/MSc_Research_project/README.md

 3. volcano_plot.R : This script generates a volcano plot based on the results of the differential expression analysis.
 4. up_down gene.R : This script runs overrepresented gene analysis on upregulated and downregulated genes.

-GAI DECLARATION.docx : A document containing the general academic integrity declaration for the research.